Starter Keyboards for Adult Beginners: What’s the Best Option?

 - You can read our review of the Yamaha NP-32 here.

-Below, be sure to check out some of the best-selling keyboards currently available for sale on Amazon:
+Below, be sure to check out some of the best-selling keyboards currently available for sale online:

 A lot of beginner keyboards don’t have a lot of options, and choose to focus on one or two things instead.
 I felt it would be useful to look at a keyboard that actually has a lot of different options, so that if you want more out of your keyboard from the beginning, you’ll be able to find a good one.

 The Casio CTK-7200 is a 61 key beginner keyboard with all kinds of fun options to choose from.
 There are over 800 sounds to choose from, with options like organs, flutes and brass, synths, and strings, as well as at least 260 drum presets to choose from.
 For the aspiring performer, and someone generally interested in much more than just the piano, this keyboard provides way more options.